ferhantester/Ferhan_AI_Projects/README.md

 In This is project, we will look at various attributes such as funded amount, term, interest rates, loan amount, balance,etc. to predict if a customer will be a loan defaulter or not.
 PROJECT OBJECTIVE: The Goal is to predict if a customer will be a loan defaulter or not based on thegiveninputfeatures such as funded amount, term, interest rate etc.
 <br>
 <br>
+DOMIAN: Electronics and Telecommunication
+CONTEXT: A communications equipment manufacturing company has a product which is responsible for emittinginformative signals.Company wants to build a deep learning model which can help the company to predict theequipment’s signal quality using various parameters.
+DATASET DESCRIPTION: The data set contains information on various signal tests performed:
+1. Parameters: Various measurable signal parameters.
+2. Signal_Quality: Final signal strength or quality.
+PROJECT OBJECTIVE: To build a classifie